g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 Step by step guide to installing playwright:

-The installation process of Playwright is somewhat similar to that of cypress and if you have followed the cypress installation steps carefully, then this process should be an easy one for you.
+The installation process of Playwright is somewhat similar to that of ypress and if you have followed the cypress installation steps carefully, then this process should be an easy one for you.

-Step 1: Install visual studio code.
+Step 1: Install Visual studio code.

 >If you have installed Visual Studio Code, you can skip this step.
 If you haven't, click on this link https://code.visualstudio.com